-The R-2 District is established to provide areas of higher density residential development than is permitted in the R-1 District and a mixture of housing types including houses, townhouses, and cottage courts.
+The R-2 District is established to provide areas of higher density of residential development than is permitted in the R-1 District and a mixture of housing types including houses, townhouses, and cottage courts.
+Regulations include uses permitted in the R-1 District, plus two-family residential buildings.
+It is not intended to permit commercial, industrial, or similar uses except as authorized by this Ordinance.